kakada/chatfuel/notes/migrate_missing_sessions_from_raw_chatfuel.md

 4. Correct data using vlookup
 5. Export the corrected sessions into the root project directory
-6. Run rake task (see in scripts section) to check and clone appropriate step value, by default, it is expected to there is a file name `corrected-data.csv` if not, you have to explicityly provide the corrected csv file, otherwise it raises an error.
+6. Run rake task (see in scripts section) to check and clone appropriate step value, by default, it is expected to a file named `corrected-data.csv` if not, you have to explicitly provide the corrected csv file, otherwise it raises an error.

 ## Thing to keep in mind when correcting the data